Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on non-commutativity: Introduction

-The scalar field perturbations in both models is governed by a master equation known as Regge-Wheeler equation \cite{Regge:1957td} which is transformed to a Schr\"{o}dinger-like equation by a simple tortoise coordinate transformation \cite{Zerilli:1970se,Teukolsky:1972my} and in general the QNM are found by solving this equation analytically.
-However, the analytic treatment is only possible for a highly restricted range of parameters corresponding to the near extremal limit of the black holes.
+The scalar field perturbations in both models are governed by a master equation known as the Regge-Wheeler equation \cite{Regge:1957td}, which is transformed into a Schr\"{o}dinger-like equation by a simple tortoise coordinate transformation \cite{Zerilli:1970se,Teukolsky:1972my}.
+In general, the QNMs are found by solving this equation analytically; however, analytic treatment is only possible for a highly restricted range of parameters.
 There exist a number of methods for solving this equation semi-analytically and numerically \cite{Ferrari:1984zz,Leaver:1985ax,Motl:2002hd,Saad:2003vhv}.
-The most applicable one is the Wentzel-Kramers-Brillouin (WKB) approximation.
-The lowest order approximation for the Schwarzschild black holes was considered in \cite{Schutz:1985km} and its extensions to the third-order were accomplished by \cite{Iyer:1986np,Iyer:1986nq,Kokkotas:1988fm,Kokkotas:1991vz}.
-The WKB approach has also been studied to higher orders in Refs.~\cite{Konoplya:2003ii,Konoplya:2019hlu,Matyjasek:2017psv}.
+The most widely used among them is the Wentzel-Kramers-Brillouin (WKB) approximation.
+The lowest-order approximation for Schwarzschild black holes was considered in \cite{Schutz:1985km}, and its extensions to third order were accomplished in \cite{Iyer:1986np,Iyer:1986nq,Kokkotas:1988fm,Kokkotas:1991vz}.
+The WKB approach has also been extended to higher orders in Refs.~\cite{Konoplya:2003ii,Konoplya:2019hlu,Matyjasek:2017psv}.

-In this paper we will find the QNMs by using the sixth-order WKB approximation which is more usable order because of its high accuracy.
+We will compute the QNMs using the sixth-order WKB approximation, which is a popular choice due to its high accuracy.
 We investigate how the NC parameter and the curvature coupling constants affect the real and imaginary parts of the QNM frequencies in the two scenarios.
-The QNMs of scalar field perturbations with non-minimal couplings for different kinds of black holes other than NC-Sch have been investigated in Refs.~\cite{Chan:1996yk,Aros:2002te,Kanti:2014dxa,Rincon:2018ktz,MahdavianYekta:2019pol,MahdavianYekta:2018lnp} for the Scalar model and in Refs.~ \cite{Chen:2010ru,Chen:2010qf,Yao:2011kf,Minamitsuji:2014hha,Yu:2018zqd,Yan:2020nvk} for the Tensor model.
-In addition, the dynamical evolution of a scalar field in NC inspired black holes with minimal coupling have been studied in Refs. \cite{Panotopoulos:2019gtn,Campos:2021sff,Heidari:2023egu,Yan:2023pxj,Batic:2024zbx,Ma:2024pyc}.
+The QNMs of scalar field perturbations with non-minimal couplings for various black hole backgrounds other than NC-Sch have been investigated in Refs.~\cite{Chan:1996yk,Aros:2002te,Kanti:2014dxa,Rincon:2018ktz,MahdavianYekta:2019pol,MahdavianYekta:2018lnp} for the scalar-coupled model, and in Refs.~\cite{Chen:2010ru,Chen:2010qf,Yao:2011kf,Minamitsuji:2014hha,Yu:2018zqd,Yan:2020nvk} for the tensor-coupled model.
+Additionally, the dynamical evolution of a scalar field in NC inspired black holes with minimal coupling has been studied in Refs.~\cite{Panotopoulos:2019gtn,Campos:2021sff,Heidari:2023egu,Yan:2023pxj,Batic:2024zbx,Ma:2024pyc}.